KavehKhorshidiii/Login-page/README.md

 ## 🖱️ Usage

-1. Enter an email or username into the first field.
+1. Enter an email into the first field.
 2. Enter your password; optionally toggle visibility with the eye icon.
-3. Click Login or press Enter to submit.
+3. Click Login to submit.
 4. Client-side validation will show error messages for missing or malformed inputs. update readme file